humphreyja/MSUM-ACM.github.io/_posts/2014-03-06-git-workshop-2.markdown

 be working primarily with Git, an open-source distributed version control system that is used widely by software professionals in their career.
-Git also has its own website github.com that allows you to share your programs all around the world.
+Git also serves as the platform of the popular service github.com that allows you to share your programs all around the world.
 We even use github.com to host our website!